The People of Freedom

-The People of Freedom (Il Popolo della Libertà, PdL) was a centre-right political party in Italy.
-The PdL launched by Silvio Berlusconi as an electoral list, including Forza Italia and National Alliance, on 27 February for the 2008 Italian general election.
+The People of Freedom (Il Popolo della Libertà, PdL) was a centre-right political party in Italy founded by Silvio Berlusconi.
+The PdL was launched as an electoral list, including Forza Italia and National Alliance, on 27 February for the 2008 Italian general election.
 The list was later transformed into a party during a party congress on 27–29 March 2009.
 The party's leading members included Angelino Alfano (national secretary), Renato Schifani, Renato Brunetta, Roberto Formigoni, Maurizio Sacconi, Maurizio Gasparri, Mariastella Gelmini, Antonio Martino, Giancarlo Galan, Maurizio Lupi, Gaetano Quagliariello, Daniela Santanchè, Sandro Bondi, and Raffaele Fitto.

-The PdL formed Italy's government from 2008 to 2011 in coalition with Lega Nord.
+The PdL formed the fourth Berlusconi government from 2008 to 2011 in coalition with Lega Nord.
 After having supported Mario Monti's technocratic government in 2011–2012, the party was part of Enrico Letta's government with the Democratic Party, Civic Choice and the Union of the Centre.
 Alfano functioned as Deputy Prime Minister and Minister of the Interior.
 In June 2013, Berlusconi announced Forza Italia's revival and the PdL's transformation into a centre-right coalition.
 On 16 November 2013, the PdL's national council voted to dissolve the party and start a new Forza Italia party; the assembly was deserted by a group of dissidents, led by Alfano, who had launched the New Centre-Right the day before.